keploy/docs/versioned_docs/version-2.0.0/quickstart/go-gin-redis.md

 sidebar_label: Gin + Redis
 description: The following sample app showcases how to use Gin framework and the Keploy Platform.
 tags:
+  - go
+  - quickstart
+  - samples
-  - Gin Framework
+  - examples
-  - Redis
+  - tutorial
 keyword:
   - Gin Framework
   - Redis